Government of Dubai Media Office: History

 The GDMO was established to handle the media affairs of the ruling family of Dubai, and over the years its role expanded towards PR and news production leading up to it being officially established as a Government entity in 2010.

 Corporate structure and sub-entities

 The Director General of the GDMO is Mona Ghanem Al Marri, under which there are 7 departments and 2 sub entities: The Dubai Press Club and Brand Dubai.

-Departments

-Corporate support

-This department is in charge of HR & Finance related matters of the organization.

-News Center

-The News Center's major role is to produce all of the news content related to the royal family for print, TV and online publications.

-Media services

-Media Services takes care of Social Media and creative content production.

-Strategic media affairs

-Manages all of the strategic communications work related to the government of Dubai.

-Strategy Management and Governance

-Manages all of the internal organization's strategic objectives.

 Sub-entities

 Dubai Press Club

 An association for Journalists and media professionals founded in November 1999 by Mohammed bin Rashid Al Maktoum and was based in Dubai Media City in Dubai, United Arab Emirates.
 It launched the Arab Media Forum and the Arab Journalism Award.
 In 2010, it was merged under DGMO.

 Brand Dubai

 Brand Dubai is a newly formed initiative which is the creative arm of the GDMO, it has role in beautifying the city through public art projects and events like Dubai Canvas.
+Brand Dubai also organizes campaigns and events which include the Dubai Metro Music Festival and the #DubaiDestinations initiative.